Developmental origins of health and disease

 Ten facts about chronic disease origins

 - Babies who are born underweight, shorter or thinner than average are at higher risk for chronic diseases later in life.
 Such babies have made developmental "trade-offs" in the womb and will have enduring epigenetic modifications throughout life.

 - It is now certain that the sensitivity to nutritional causes of disease is highest during a person’s early development.

 - While paternal phenotype has not been studied, there are clear disease risks associated with malnutrition in fathers and grandfathers.
 These effects are caused by epigenetic modifications of sperm.

 - The size and shape of the placenta is a powerful predictor of offspring disease risk.

 - Disease risk is passed across many generations.
 The so-called 100 year effect is so named because chronic disease risk in elderly adults can be traced, in part, back ~100 years earlier when the egg from which they were derived was nourished in the ovary of their fetal mother.

 - Disease risk is additive across generations.
 This is the likely explanation for the rising rates of diabetes and obesity in the USA.
 Americans are in the 3rd generation of eating high calorie, overly processed foods that contain few nutrients.
-Most American suffer from high calorie malnutrition.
+Most Americans suffer from high calorie malnutrition.